antadde/N-SDM/README.md

 ## Running N-SDM

 Position yourself at ./scripts/nsdm-project/main, where the main N-SDM bash file (nsdm.sh) is stored.
-We encourage you running N-SDM in a background no hangup mode to prevent the command from being aborted automatically if logging out or exiting the shell, such as: `nohup bash nsdm.sh &`.
-You can follow the execution of N-SDM by checking the generated nohup.out file.
+We encourage you running N-SDM in a background no hangup mode to prevent the command from being aborted automatically if logging out or exiting the shell, such as: `nohup bash nsdm.sh > nsdm.out &`.
+You can follow the execution of N-SDM by checking nsdm.out.

 # References